dasmerlon/wikipedia-people-graph/README.md

 Hi!

-This project is a the result of a practical training of our university (Universität Hamburg). \
+This project is the result of a practical training of our university (Universität Hamburg). \
-The goal of the project is to create a tool to interactivly explore the relationships between People listed on Wikipedia.
+The goal of the project is to create a tool to interactively explore the relationships between People listed on Wikipedia.

-Everything is based on Wikimedia's regular database dumps of the English , which can be found [here](https://dumps.wikimedia.org/enwiki/).
+Everything is based on Wikimedia's regular database dumps of the English, which can be found [here](https://dumps.wikimedia.org/enwiki/).

-# Project Struture
+# Project Structure

-The whole project is devided into two sub projects.
+The whole project is divided into two subprojects.

 1. Hadoop Jobs, which extract all necessary and interesting information from the Wikimedia dumps.
 2. A web server, for interactive exploration.